Get our weekly newsletter for the latest in money news, credit card offers + more ways to save

 Sometimes financing a swimming pool isn’t a smart choice.
 You might want avoid it in the following situations:

-If you just want to add value to your home.
-Carefully research your options to make sure it will be considered an asset to the existing property — it might not be.
+• If you just want to add value to your home.
+Swimming pools aren’t always considered an asset to the existing property.
 Prospective homebuyers in some neighborhoods don’t want the added maintenance costs that a swimming pool brings.
+If you’re trying to cut back on expensive vacations investing in a timeshare could be as worthwhile as installing a pool.

 Bottom line